AKARSH-SAHAYA/vicharak_firmware/README.md

 3. **HTTP Errors**: Ensure internet connectivity and target URL accessibility
 4. **Performance Issues**: Adjust buffer size or check flash memory health

-## License

-This example code is in the Public Domain (or CC0 licensed, at your option.)

-## Contributing

-Feel free to submit issues and enhancement requests!